selfrefactor/rambda/README.md

 <details>

-<summary>Lodash is fastest.
-Rambda is 51.68% slower and Ramda is 93.82% slower</summary>
+<summary>Rambda is fastest.
+Ramda is 97.14% slower and Lodash is 54.99% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')